Who We Are

 Laura Testino

-Laura Testino started taking dance class and carrying a notebook around when she was four and she was still doing that at 17 and somehow she is doing that again now at 29.
-She holds dual degrees in dance and journalism from the University of Alabama (roll tide).
-Her journalism career brought her to Memphis in 2019, and she (finally) found her way back to dance with the Hot Foot Honeys in 2023.
-Laura lives in Midtown with her partner Henry and their dog Rita June.
+Laura Testino started taking dance class and carrying a notebook around when she was four and she was still doing that at 17 and somehow she is still doing that now at 30.
+She holds dual degrees in dance and journalism from the University of Alabama, and a lot of respect for her short stints living in New York City and New Orleans.
+Her journalism career brought her to Memphis in 2019.
+She (finally) found her way back to dance with the Hot Foot Honeys in 2023.
+Laura lives in Midtown with her fiancé Henry, their dog Rita June, and their (sometimes indoors) porch kitty Badger P.

 Olivia Wilkinson